Skip to main content

 My career path is

 Growing up, I was always a hands-on person.
-I grew up in a 100 year old farm house in the country and loved to get my hands dirty.
-I did construction work, helped fix cars, worked on farms – but still, I didn’t consider the Skilled Trades or Technologies to be a career path for me.
+I grew up in a 100-year-old farm house in the country.
+I loved to get my hands dirty.
+I did construction work, helped fix cars, and worked on farms.
+But I still didn’t consider the Skilled Trades or Technologies to be a career path for me.

 My father is a precision machinist.
-I remember going to his work at Vector Aerospace on “take your kids to work” day and being so amazed! -But still, I didn’t consider the Skilled Trades or Technologies to be a career path for me.
+I remember going to his work on “take your kids to work” day and being so amazed!
+But still, I didn’t consider the Skilled Trades or Technologies to be a career path for me.

 Life went on.
-I had my first daughter, I graduated from university with a diploma in Jazz Studies and I sat at a call center doing tech support, buried in student debt….
+I had my first daughter.
+I graduated from university with a diploma in Jazz Studies.
+I got a job at a call center doing tech support.
+I was buried in student debt….
 It was then that I thought - maybe the Skilled Trades or Technologies could be a career path for me.

-I started looking through programs at Holland College and decided to try the Architectural Technology program due to my experience reading building plans while I was framing houses in Alberta.
+I started looking through programs at Holland College.
+I decided to try the Architectural Technology program because I had experience reading building plans while I was framing houses in Alberta.

-It turned?out I loved it at Holland College.
-I loved the Architecture program and I also happened to be good at it!
-I worked very hard at Holland College which led to me winning gold at the provincial Skills Canada competition in Architectural Technology and allowed me to experience Nationals.
+It turned out I loved it at Holland College.
+I loved the Architecture program.
+I also happened to be good at it!
+I worked very hard at Holland College.
+This led to me winning gold at the provincial Skills Canada competition in Architectural Technology.
+Then I got to experience the National Competition.
 It was amazing!

 Upon graduating from Holland College, I decided to work with an Engineering firm called WSP.
-I worked there for a year and a half before accepting my job as a Bridge CADD Technician with the Government of PEI.
+I worked there for a year and a half.
+Then I accepted my current job as a Bridge CADD Technician with the Government of PEI.

 I am motivated by